Syncing Training and Cycle

 PhD, Global Expert on Female Athlete Physiology

 The fact that your menstrual cycle has phases might be news to you.
-Or you may have heard it has two, three, four, or even five phases.
+Or you may have heard it has two. three.
+Or four.
+Or even five phases.
 So, let’s clear up the confusion.
-Truth is, you can break down the menstrual cycle into many phases.
-For training purposes, we’re focusing on the four phases when big hormonal changes happen in your body: the Menstrual Phase, the Follicular Phase, the Early Luteal and the Late Luteal Phase.
+Truth is, you can break down the menstrual cycle into many phases based on what you want to focus on.
+We’ve just simplified it for training to the three phases when big hormonal changes happen in your body: the Follicular Phase also known as the Early Phase, the Ovulatory Phase which is the Middle Phase and the Luteal Phase which is the End Phase.

-While every body is different and menstrual cycle lengths can vary, current research can help us better understanding our physiology, getting curious about our own unique hormonal patterns and factoring in how they can affect our fitness.
+While every body is different and menstrual cycle lengths can vary, science is a great guide to better understand our physiology, start to get curious about our own unique hormonal patterns and understand how they can affect our fitness.
 So let’s get started!

 Nutrition: Annoying period-related symptoms?
 Turmeric, dark chocolate, avocado and nuts will tackle the inflammation and muscle contraction that causes bad cramping or bloating.

-Whilst the big estrogen drop after ovulation can leave you feeling a bit ‘meh.’
-You should begin the early luteal phase with dropping load to lighter, endurance type weights, and focus on aerobic training.
+This is a phase of two parts .
+As your estrogen rises to ovulation at the beginning of this phase around day 13, you might feel a surge in confidence and strength, pushing you to run for longer and lift heavier.
+Then the big estrogen drop after ovulation can leave you feeling a bit ‘meh.’
+Just listen to your body and crank up or slow down your training accordingly.

-Training: The emphasis in this phase is on moderate intensity, steady state aerobic or longer endurance training.
+Training: You can push yourself on either side of the estrogen surge at the beginning of this phase, when you feel the most powerful.
+The emphasis in this phase is on moderate intensity, steady state aerobic or longer endurance training.
 Focus on resistance.
 So, a tempo run or longer hill repeats if you are running, using moderate loads if you are resistance training.
-Then taper your training as you approach the late luteal phase — lower-intensity and shorter workouts will be your friend.
+Then taper your training towards the end of the phase — lower-intensity and shorter workouts will be your friend.

 Nutrition: Eating more carbs, especially pre-workout, will fuel your endurance.
 Whole grains, bananas, dried fruit and sweet potatoes are full of the good energy you need.

-As progesterone hormone rises in your body, your energy dips naturally and those PMS symptoms start to show up in the lead up to your next period.
-This is the perfect opportunity to be kind to yourself with restorative practices, nutritious meals and good sleep.
+As progesterone hormone rises in your body, your energy dips naturally and those PMS symptoms can creep in leading up to your period.
+The perfect opportunity to be kind to yourself with restorative practices, nutritious meals and good sleep.

 Training: Now's the time for mobility and recovery.
 Light activities and low loads.
 Focus on flexibility and technique, working on your form.
 Take this time to meditate, practicing slow yoga and Pilates.
 Maybe light running drills or long walks.
 And of course, keep reading to learn more about the impact of your menstrual cycle.